michael-je/synthetic-state-space-generator/README.md

 -  **`true_value_tie_chance `** (`float`, default: `0.2`, range: `[0, 1]`)
 For children not covered by `forced value` or `similarity chance`, this sets the probability of the child being assigned a draw.
 (NOTE: the actual expected number og draws is dependent on `true_value_forced_ratio` and `true_value_similarity_chance`)

     ![True Value Graph](./documentation_images/value_propagation.gif)
+	// TODO: fix "_ratio" -> "_chance"
+	// TODO: put somewhere else and link to it, shouldn't be in the middle of this list

 -  **`branching_function`** (`function`, default: [`default_branching_function`](#default_branching_function))
 A custom function provided by the user to determine the branching factor of states.